 The parties and witnesses involved in an allegation of student misconduct are encouraged to keep the matter as private as is reasonably possible.
 Staff involved in the investigation are expected to maintain reasonable privacy.
 The College cannot prevent the re-disclosure of information related to the outcome of the investigation or appeal.
 Nondisclosure agreements that prohibit the re-disclosure of information related to the outcome of the investigation or appeal are discouraged.
-The parties have discretion to share their own experiences if they so choose.
-It is recommended that the parties discuss disclosures with their advisors prior to any actual disclosure student will be found in violation of a College policy if the evidence demonstrates that it is "more likely than not" that the alleged violation occurred.
+The parties have discretion to share the party's own experiences if they so choose.
+It is recommended that the parties discuss disclosures with the parties' advisors prior to any actual disclosure.